 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'Can a woman carry another woman's egg?', 'During endometrial preparation, is it better to do the natural cycle or the substituted cycle?', 'How is IVF surrogacy done?', 'What are the success rates of IVF using a gestational carrier?' and 'Can a surrogate mother get pregnant via natural insemination?'.
+FAQs from users: 'How is IVF with gender selection done?', 'Can a woman carry another woman's egg?', 'During endometrial preparation, is it better to do the natural cycle or the substituted cycle?', 'How is IVF surrogacy done?', 'What are the success rates of IVF using a gestational carrier?' and 'Can a surrogate mother get pregnant via natural insemination?'.